 Behaviour

-The orangutan has the most remarkable ability to travel through the forest treetops.
-Each night they will build nests out of leaves and branches in the very tops of the trees – sometimes as much as 100 feet above the ground.
+They have the most remarkable ability to travel through the forest treetops.
+Each night building a new nest out of leaves and branches in the very tops of the trees – sometimes as much as 100 feet above the ground.

-Many people are familiar with the studies that have shown chimpanzees using tools, such as termite-fishing sticks.
-Recent studies show that some populations of orangutans also fashion tools to aid in the difficult task of foraging for food.
-Orangutans have even been observed using sticks to catch fishing lines.
+Recent studies show that some orangutans fashion tools to aid in the difficult task of foraging for food and have even been observed using sticks to catch fishing lines.

 For recent news articles on orangutan behaviour, click here.